ponylang/http/README.md

 It contains both an HTTP client to issue HTTP requests against HTTP servers, and an HTTP server.
 It also contains a library for handling and parsing URLs.

-It will be removed from the stdlib with one of the next minor releases as a result of [RFC 55](https://github.com/ponylang/rfcs/blob/master/text/0055-remove-http-server-from-stdlib.md).
+It was removed from the stdlib with [0.24.0](https://github.com/ponylang/ponyc/releases/tag/0.24.0) as a result of [RFC 55](https://github.com/ponylang/rfcs/blob/master/text/0055-remove-http-server-from-stdlib.md).
 The Pony Team decided to remove it from the stdlib as is did not meet their quality standards.
 Given the familiarity of most people with HTTP and thus the attention this library gets,